 Mushrooms, the fleshy fruiting bodies of fungi, are a favorite addition to many tasty meals.
 There are hundreds of different species of edible mushrooms, each with its own unique flavor and nutritional benefits, making mushrooms a favorite in culinary circles.
 Many small mammals enjoy foraging for raw mushrooms in the wild, and you may be wondering if it’s safe to occasionally treat your hamster with a delicious mushroom.

 But can hamsters eat mushrooms?
 Are mushrooms safe for hamsters?
-While there is no conclusive answer and some owners feed mushrooms to their hamsters without any trouble, our recommendation to is avoid adding them to your hamster’s diet.
-Mushrooms are highly acidic, for one thing, and while store-bought mushrooms are non-toxic and safe for humans, there is little research about their toxicity in hamsters, so we recommend being safe rather than sorry.
+While there is no conclusive answer and some owners feed mushrooms to their hamsters without any trouble, our recommendation is to avoid adding them to your hamster’s diet.
+While store-bought mushrooms are non-toxic and safe for humans, there is little research about their toxicity in hamsters, so we recommend being safe rather than sorry.

 In this article, we’ll look at the potential benefits and hazards associated with giving mushrooms to your hamster and why we recommend leaving them out entirely.
 Let’s get started!